At a glance

 Personal well-being and study-life balance

-Boise offers a high quality of life – combining the amenities of a medium-sized metropolitan area and great access to the outdoors!
-Boise is known for its four-season climate, allowing for a wide range of recreation opportunities, and 220 sunny days a year!
-We believe that the following video from boise.org sums it up!
-Also check out the Boise Insider’s Guide created by a local company, TSheets.
+Boise offers a high quality of life – combining the amenities of a medium-sized metropolitan area and great access to the outdoors.
+Boise is known for its four-season climate, allowing for a wide range of recreation opportunities, and 220 sunny days a year.
+See the Visit Boise website to learn about fun and exciting things to do and see.